 The Friends of Branton First School

 We are very fortunate to have a supportive and active PTA at Branton.
 There are PTA meetings each term and new parents are encouraged to come along and become involved.
-This year our PTA has raised sufficient funds to allow us to purchase reading books for school, a washing machine to wash all our

-outdoor suits and our visit to Holy Island!
+Last year our PTA has raised sufficient funds to allow us to purchase reading books for school, a washing machine to wash all our outdoor suits and our visit to Holy Island!
+This year our PTA are busy fundraising to help us look to the future and provide and additional learning space.

+Our PTA - June 2016

-Our PTA Abi Wilson -Chair Helen Cowens -Treasurer Coco Oates -Secretary
+Abi Wilson -Chair Diane Laws - Vice Chair Sarah Rogerson - Treasurer Coco Oates -Secretary

+Please do come along!

 Parents in school As Branton School operates an 'Open Door' policy, parents are welcome to visit the school at any time.
 However, if there is some matter that will take time to discuss, parents are asked to contact the Head beforehand so that a convenient time can be arranged.
 Parental help is always very welcome in school - either on an occasional or regular basis.
 Parents and friends are also welcome to attend our sharing assemblies which we try to organize at least every half term.
 There are also coffee mornings and other fund raising events when we invite you to join us and ask for your support.
-000000